nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 [10, 1]
 ```

-We can see that we simply need to swap the positions of these two values.
+We see that we simply need to swap the positions of these two values.
 Let's pseudocode a solution to this very small problem:
 ```
 INPUT array
 SET first EQUAL TO THE VALUE STORED IN array[0]
 SET next EQUAL TO THE VALUE STORED IN array[1]
-IF THE next VALUE IN array IS LESS THAN THE first VALUE
+IF next IS LESS THAN first
-    SWAP THE first AND next VALUES
+    SWAP first AND next
 ```

 So far so good!
 Let's expand our array and add another value: